 For fee information, see "Guidance for the payment of fees, expenses and prices", which is published regularly in the EPO's Official Journal.

-For the fee amounts, see the publication "Schedule of fees and expenses" or the "Interactive schedule of fees" available at epo.org under Applying for a patent > Fees > European fees (EPC).
+For the fee amounts, see the publication "Schedule of fees and expenses" or the "Interactive schedule of fees" available at epo.org under "Applying for a patent -> Fees".

 44 List of enclosed documents